-Filled - Waiting list only.
+Filled .
 Sit at our main entrance of the Senior Center and greet seniors as they enter and help them scan into the computer upon their arrival.
 8:30-12:30 shift.
 Summer 2019 youth 15+ shift available Mondays & Fridays you work one day per week all of July and August

 Afternoon Front Door Greeter

 Filled can apply now for adults age 21+ to sit at our main entrance of the Senior Center and greet seniors as they enter and help them scan into the computer upon their arrival.
 Summer 2019 Available youth 15+ 12:30-4:30 you work one day week all of July and August

 Filled HS students from 3:00-4:30 to sit at our main entrance of the Senior Center or Gym and greet seniors as they enter and help them scan into the computer upon their arrival.
 Must work one day week Sept-June.
 Age 15+.